tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

           return deploymentList.getItems().stream().anyMatch(item -> item.getMetadata().getName().equals(deployment.getMetadata().getName()));
       }
 ```
-As the implementation of the `applyDeployment` is similar to the `applyConfigMap` method, we could remove some lines of duplicate code by using a `GenericKubernetesApi` instead of the strongly typed ones but we would lose the higher abstraction.
+As the implementation of the `applyDeployment` is similar to the `applyConfigMap` method, we could remove some lines of duplicate code by using a `GenericKubernetesApi` instead of the strongly typed ones, but we would lose the higher abstraction.
 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/FooReconciler.java
 line: 17